 For me, I can’t bring myself to do that.
 I need to tell it like it is and let the chips fall where they may.
 My professional duty, as I see it, isn’t to make other dentists look good but to help the patient.

 Here are the six reasons Tom gives, with my comments on each one.
 Again, they’re all true.
 It’s just that he leaves off the main reason, which is what he and I were taught in dental school.
-So after I list his six reasons, I’ll let you in on a dental school lecture about the main reason crowns actually come off.
+So after I list and comment on his six reasons, I’ll let you in on a dental school lecture about the main reason crowns actually come off.

 We thank our advertisers who help fund this site.